-There's a beautiful quote by Rumi that says, "The wound is the place where the Light enters you."
+There's a beautiful quote by Rumi that says, The wound is the place where the Light enters you.

-Leonard Cohen expressed a similar sentiment when he sang, "Ring the bells that still can ring \ Forget your perfect offering \ There is a crack in everything \ That's how the light gets in."
+Leonard Cohen expressed a similar sentiment when he sang, Ring the bells that still can ring \ Forget your perfect offering \ There is a crack in everything \ That's how the light gets in.

 I love these quotes, but I've come to realize, I love them when I'm applying them to someone else.
 I have a really hard time allowing them to be true about myself and my work.

 I never realized this was an issue for me because I am the last person who fits the perfectionist prototype.
 I certainly never struggled with feeling I had to look perfect, thanks to a case of cystic acne in my 20's.
-I never felt my life had to be perfect either, as I have been flat broke and crashed and burned more than once.
-I was not the person who went for straight A's in order to win approval by perfect achievement either.
-In fact, I got really depressed in college and failed an entire year.
+I never felt my life had to be perfect either, as I have been broke and crashed and burned more than once.
+In college, I got really depressed and failed an entire year.
 Two semesters of f's and incompletes.
 Needless to say, I felt like a loser and almost gave up on myself.

 In other words, I have fallen and picked myself back up many times over.

 This was integral in splitting me wide open for the spiritual awakening I would go through.
 It also helped me to let go and just be me in many ways.

 But the thing is, I know you have something you want to do, and that the fear of not being perfect might be holding you back on some level also.
 Maybe it's consciously, or maybe you're like me, and it's completely below the surface, buried so deep an oil rig is going to have to plunge in to get it out.

 If I create meditations that take you deep inside, to see all of who you are, so-called flaws and all, and then I fear on the deepest levels of my being my own flaws, I'm being a pretty big hypocrite.
 I was telling myself that my flaws in my creative projects weren't me.
 I had created a separation, and that was causing me inner discord.
 My creations are me.
-So if I refused to see flaws in my work and allow myself to accept them, then I was refusing to accept a very big part of myself.
+So if I refused to see flaws in my work, then I was refusing to accept a very big part of myself.
 A part I love so dearly, and that's where the pain comes in.

 I shut out feeling the insecurity over creating imperfect work, and therefore, also shut out the love, joy and pride I felt for my creations.
 I shut out remembering why I created what I did.
 I shut out the fun and focused only on the fear.